 Shelters were opening Friday afternoon, and the city was placed under its first hurricane warning since 1985.

 Defying the orders, hardy holdouts in North Carolina put plywood on windows, gathered last-minute supplies and tied down boats.
 More than half the people who live on two remote islands, Hatteras and Ocracoke, had ignored orders to leave, and as time to change their minds ran short, officials ordered dozens of body bags.
-The last ferry from Ocracoke was set to leave at 4 p.m.
+The last ferry from Ocracoke left at 4 p.m.
 Friday.

 "I anticipate we're going to have people floating on the streets, and I don't want to leave them lying there," said Richard Marlin, fire chief for one of the seven villages on Hatteras.
 "The Coast Guard will either be pulling people off their roofs like in Katrina or we'll be scraping them out of their yards."

-National Hurricane Center meteorologist David Zelinsky said earlier Friday that he expected the storm to arrive as a Category 2 or 3 hurricane.
+Hurricane center meteorologist David Zelinsky said earlier Friday that he expected the storm to arrive as a Category 2 or 3 hurricane.
 Later in the day, other forecasts showed it would strike most of the coast as a Category 1.
 The scale runs from 1, barely stronger than a tropical storm, to a monstrous 5.
-On Friday afternoon, Irene was a Category 2.
+On Friday night, Irene was a Category 2.

 Regardless of how fierce the storm is when it makes landfall, the coast of North Carolina was expected to get winds of more than 100 mph and waves perhaps as high as 11 feet, Zelinsky said.